 Problem Description

-Given the root of a binary tree, return the number of nodes where the value of the node is equal to the average of the values in its subtree.
-The average of n elements is the sum of the n elements divided by n and rounded down to the nearest integer.
-A subtree of root is a tree consisting of root and all of its descendants.
+Given the root of a binary tree, determine the number of nodes such that the value of the node is equal to the average of the values in its subtree.
+The average is computed by summing all the values in the subtree (including the node itself), dividing by the number of nodes in the subtree, and rounding down to the nearest integer.

 Key Insights

-- The algorithm requires a depth-first traversal of the tree to compute the sum and count of nodes in each subtree.
+- For each node, compute the cumulative sum and count of nodes in its subtree.

 Space and Time Complexity